grommet/grommet-cms-boilerplate/README.md

   $ npm install
   ```

+  2. Add .env file.
+The project comes with a .env.example file which can be renamed to .env.
+These are your enviroment variables.

+  3. Ensure Mongo is running.
+Upon starting the server the application will automatically build a hello world post and a temporary dashboard user.

-  2. To start the server run:
+  4. To start the server run:

   ```bash
   $ npm run build
   $ npm start
   ```

-  3. To start the development server:
+  5. To start the development server:

   ```bash
   $ npm run dev
   ```

-  4. To create the website distribution bundle:
+  6. To create the website distribution bundle:

   ```bash
   $ npm run dist